Privacy Hub

 Open register data

-Your rights in relation to the personal data we use for Marketing Services are the same as those set out in SECTION 9, above.
+Your rights in relation to the personal data we use for Marketing Services are the same as those described in SECTION 9.

 11. WHO CAN YOU COMPLAIN TO IF YOU ARE UNHAPPY ABOUT THE USE OF YOUR PERSONAL DATA?